 7. He emulated Lord Byron

 George Gordon Byron, the sixth Baron Byron, as painted by Richard Westall.
-(Photo: Richard Westall/Wikimedia Commons)
+(Photo: Richard Westall [public domain]/Wikimedia Commons)

 Poe’s foster father groomed him to go into business and become a Virginia gentleman, but Poe dreamt of being a writer like his boyhood hero, the British poet Lord Byron (right).
 By the time he was 13, Poe had written enough poetry for a book, even though his headmaster convinced Poe’s father not to allow its publication.